-Yesterday in London we went to Scandinavian Kitchen, a restaurant which, yes, you probably guessed it, serves Scandinavian food.
+Yesterday in London we went to Scandinavian Kitchen, a cafe which, yes, you probably guessed it, serves Scandinavian food.
 We didn’t eat there, though, we went so I could buy some Danish food stuff.
 Like this big box of flødeboller.
 I don’t even know how to describe what they are.
 They have a thin waffle like bottom, the white is a puffy, creamy sweet thing made from beaten eggs and covered with thin dark chocolate.

 They are yummy!
 Unfortunately, a few hours being banged about on the Tube and in the streets, made some of them break.
 But they are still yummy!
 And the worst of them I put in the freezer because broken, frozen flødeboller are also very, very nice!
 They are not a Christmas speciality, by the way.
 I just fancied some, seeing as they had them.
 Ha!